Capella › Rubyvale › Copperfield › Theresa Creek Dam › Clermont › Beacon Hill › Capella.

 8.1km along on your left you come to the Huntley Road that runs through to Dysart, passed Lord’s Table Mountain National Park.

 This road also marks the start of the black soil farming country again with the Peak Range out to the left.
-All the Peaks, except Lord’s Table are on private property.
+All the Peaks, except Lord’s Table and Eastern Peak are on private property.

 The Magenta-Langton Road turn is 14.7km from the roundabout.
 Go left here and 3km along you pass under the large power lines feeding the Blair Athol Coal Mine.